 Typically the reactor vessel is housed in a concrete cell or cavity which is lined with steel.
 The cavity is sealed and filled with an inert gas such as argon.
 But if fuel melting is sufficient to melt through the reactor vessel, the much thinner liner is unlikely to remain intact.
 The very hot sodium will begin interacting with the concrete, generating additional heat and producing hydrogen gas.
 In the analysis of the CRBR CDA, it was estimated that the sodium could eat through the concrete at an initial rate of 18 cm per hour, slowing down as the sodium cools, and reaching a depth of about 75 cm before the sodium boils dry.
-The thermal degradation of the concrete caused by the molten core debris would double this penetration depth during the sodium boil-dry period and subsequent melt penetration could reach 5 to 8 meters (m).63
+The thermal degradation of the concrete caused by the molten core debris would double this penetration depth during the sodium boil-dry period and subsequent melt penetration could reach 5 to 8 meters (m).65

 Soon after the sodium and molten mass of core debris begin attacking the concrete, the generation of heat and buildup of gas in the cavity would rupture the cavity seal and provide a direct path to the secondary containment.
 The secondary containment would not have the strength to contain the pressure increase caused by the resulting buildup.
 Moreover, there is the added risk of a sodium and/or hydrogen fire.
 All but the smallest fast breeders are likely to be designed with vents in the secondary containment.
 The reactor operator would have to open the vent to relieve pressure in the secondary containment to prevent catastrophic rupture of the containment.
-In the safety assessments of the CRBR, venting was assumed to occur between 10 and 36 hours after the initiation of the CDA.64
+In the safety assessments of the CRBR, venting was assumed to occur between 10 and 36 hours after the initiation of the CDA.66

 Of course, proponents of fast breeder reactors claim they are safe.
 They say that redundant control and safety systems will prevent a loss of flow or over-power transient accident.
 These are familiar arguments that have been dispelled by the accidents at Three Mile Island and Chernobyl.
-Once you assume that fuel or cladding melting can occur, then the breeder enthusiasts are on very shaky ground, because they
+Once you assume that fuel or cladding melting can occur, then the breeder enthusiasts are on very shaky ground, because they cannot accurately model the subsequent course of events using computers.
+Computer modeling of fuel and cladding movement, and their interaction with sodium coolant, following the loss of geometric integrity of the reactor core borders on witchcraft.
+The possible scenarios from this point to the end game are infinite.
+Many simplifying assumptions have to be made.
+There are so many variables and assumptions that an analyst can manipulate the calculations to predict any size energy release - anything from a partial core melt as occurred in the Fermi I reactor to a catastrophic explosion rupturing the integrity of the reactor vessel.

-82 Nucleonics Week, December 13, 1990, p.
+64 Nucleonics Week, December 13, 1990, p.
 4. The smaller Kalkar and PFR reactors, both loop designs, have 548 MT and 900 MT of primary sodium, respectively; Nuclear Engineering International, World Nuclear Industry Handbook, 1991, p.
 126.

-63 U.S. Nuclear Regulatory Commission, Safety Evaluation Report related to the construction of the Clinch River Breeder Reactor, NUREG-0968, Vol. 2, Appendix A, March 1983, pp. A.4-4 to A.4-8.
+^{es} U.S. Nuclear Regulatory Commission, Safety Evaluation Report related to the construction of the Clinch River Breeder Reactor, NUREG-0968, Vol. 2, Appendix A, March 1983, pp. A.4-4 to A.4-8.